 How can people get involved?

-Public engagement and feedback by the Omaha community will continue to be prioritized as development continues on the new central public library and facilities master plan for the Omaha Public Library system.
-This includes those closest to the libraries, too: Omaha Public Library leadership, staff and librarians; Omaha Public Library Foundation; and the Omaha Public Library Board of Trustees will all play an integral role in managing, creating and implementing plans for a new central public library and broader master planning and community engagement.
+The project team will continue to prioritize the Omaha community’s engagement and feedback as development continues on the new central public library and a citywide 2023 Library Facilities Plan.
+Those closest to the libraries are involved too: Omaha Public Library (OPL) leadership, staff and librarians; the Omaha Public Library Foundation; and the Omaha Public Library Board of Trustees will all play an integral role in managing, creating and implementing plans for a new central public library, and broader facilities planning and community engagement.

 Let’s do this together.